Clever and fun bunk bed concepts that kids will adore

 Thirteenthly, Constructed In

-By going the custom route, you can make the most of your living space by having a bed that stretches from wall to wall (eliminating dead zones) and by adding features like USB ports, wall lights, and more. even custom features like trundle beds and shelving
+By going the custom route, you can make the most of your space by having a bed that stretches from wall to wall (eliminating dead zones) and by adding features like USB ports, wall lights, and more. built-in trundle beds, shelving, and storage

 Achieve the look with Dulux Denim Drift on the bunk beds.